RajDandekar/COVID-19-ML-Quarantine-Control-Model/README.md

 1. Codes for Wuhan, Italy, Korea and USA are in .jl files.
 They are run through the Julia language.
+2. Data is in .mat files.
-2. Results are in .pdf files
+3. Results are in .pdf files.

 Please contact rajd@mit.edu for any queries.